 How Ginkgo biloba Works

-Gingko biloba is phytoestrogenic plant.
-These phytoestrogens works similary with estrogen in women’s body that causes its effects in reduction menopausal symptoms.
-Ginkgo also decreases the free radicals in the body that consequences to improved blood flow.
-Once the circulation gets well, it benefits the brain that results to improved memory.
+Gingko biloba is a phytoestrogenic plant.
+These phytoestrogens work similarly with estrogen in women’s body that causes its effects in reducing menopausal symptoms.
+Ginkgo also decreases the free radicals in the body that consequences in improved blood flow.
+Once the circulation gets well, it benefits the brain that results in improved memory.

 Other Uses of Gingko